IBM-Blockchain-Archive/car-lease-demo/README.md

 	4. Model            (String)
 	5. Color            (String)
 	6. Reg              (String)
-	7. Owner            (Ecert of user)
+	7. Owner            (Name of user)
 	8. Scrapped         (Bool)
 	9. Status           (int)
-	10. LeaseContractID  (ChaincodeID, currently unused but will store the address of the lease contract for the vehicle)
+	10. LeaseContractID  (ChaincodeID, currently unused but will store the id of the lease contract for the vehicle)

-Attributes of a log:

-	1. Name             (String, The name of the log type e.g. Create, Transfer, Update)
-	2. Time             (String, UTC timestamp of when the log was made)
-	3. Text             (String, The message to go with the log)
-	4. Obj_ID           (String, Unique identifier of the object the log refers to e.g. the V5cID)
-	5. Users            (Array of Ecerts, Array of the users involved with the log)

 There is an API ([Documentation](/Documentation/API Methods.txt)) that the client side uses to call the Node.js server.
 The Node.js server then uses HTTP REST calls to contact a peer on the IBM Blockchain network.
 The peer can then communicate with the blockchain and invoke the functionalities built into the chaincodes.